CanInBad/BDCC_wiki/Writing-scenes-for-the-Scene-Converter.md

 |pc.yourself| If player = yourself.
 If npc = himself/herself| yourself     |
 |rahi.yourself|                             | herself      |

-If you wanna capitilize the output, capitilize the first letter of the command.
+If you wanna capitalize the output, capitalize the first letter of the command.
 Example `pc.He` would become He

+> [!NOTE]
+> For more commands, you can look inside [res://Util/GameParser.gd](https://github.com/Alexofp/BDCC/blob/58885806c1bb8254ce250a56a08d241d5a106623/Util/GameParser.gd#L66-L351)

 # Running code when picking an action
 This is an example of running code